jgsarmiento/CoViD/README.md

-# This repository serves as the primary repository for all CoViD-19 related projects
+# UPRI CoViD-19 projects repository

 ## This repository is maintained by the following:
 1. Peter Julian A. Cayton